learn-co-curriculum/phase-0-pac-3-what-is-a-test-lab/README.md

 ## Getting Started

 Recall that in the previous lesson, the tests were commented out.
-Be sure to fork and clone this lab into your local environment so you have the version of the test file that is not commented out.
+Be sure to **fork and clone** this lab into your local environment so you have the version of the test file that is not commented out.
+(Return to the previous lesson if you need a reminder of how to do this.)

 Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
 (If you are using a different text editor, the command